-Keynote Panel Discussion, May 1 • 1:00pm ET, livestreamed open to the public (link to be posted here shortly)
+Keynote Panel Discussion, May 1 • 1:00pm ET, livestreamed, free and open to the public (REGISTER HERE)

 The Summit will kick off with a context-setting panel discussion featuring dynamic leaders who’ll share their experiences advocating for justice, diversity, equity, and inclusion.

 Panelists (l–r): Pete Conroy, Jacksonville State University; Mariela Fernandez, Clemson University; Kalani Quiocho, NOAA (affiliate); Reggie Tiller, National Park Service.
 Click the photos to find out more about each speaker.

 Student-led Breakout Sessions, May 1 & May 8 (by invitation)